Understanding age-related memory loss

 The treating physician’s job is to figure out precisely which of those categories apply to a specific patient in order to provide the best care.
 Dementia can be caused by a neurodegenerative disease for which there is no cure, but prescription drugs can prolong self-sufficiency.
 “These drugs may not do much for cognition,” Dr. Dupee says, “but they do help maintain function—the ability to stay home, to do some of the self-care; these medications can maintain that functioning for a significant amount of time.”

 That’s important because dementia can take an enormous emotional toll on a patient’s family.
-Everybody associates dementia with a memory decline, but it’s not always just memory,” says Tinatin Chabrashvili, MD, a neurologist who is the director of the Dementia Clinic at Tufts Medical Center.
+Everybody associates dementia with a memory decline, but it’s not always just memory,” says Tinatin Chabrashvili, MD, neurologist and Director of the Dementia Clinic at Tufts Medical Center.
 Dementia patients are prone to seemingly random behavioral issues, emotional outbursts, and fits of anger and agitation.
 “It’s a problem the whole family is facing,” Dr. Chabrashvili says.
 “Spouses, children, and even grandchildren.
 Especially early on, before a definitive diagnosis has been made, they may not understand the sudden change in personality.”

 The Dementia Clinic helps families and referring physicians diagnose dementias, including the specific ones that a patient may be suffering from.
 “If there’s a significant change that cannot be explained by so-called normal aging, it may be appropriate to refer,” Dr. Chabrashvili says.
 She explains that a person’s cognition—or thinking and reasoning ability—tends to continue to improve up to age 45 or 50, and to then remain stable up to age 65 or 70.
 A drop in cognition prior to that age range could indicate dementia.